soverenio/docs/docs/index.md

 Preconfigured dashboards provide a view into the discovered data and risks related to it, so that engineering and security leaders can make informed security and privacy decisions.

+Below is an outline of how Soreven works.
+You can find mode details in the [architecture section](quick-start/architecture/).

 ## How Soveren works

 Soveren has a hybrid architecture: